Polygon Validators & Staking

 Checkpoint participation is a key reliability signal.
 Missed checkpoints can reduce rewards and indicate operational issues.

-POLTRACK includes reliability and health components in the POLTRACK Score to make these signals easier to compare.
+POLTRACK includes Reliability and Stake Momentum components in the POLTRACK Score to make checkpoint operation and validated stake direction easier to compare.
+Jailed, inactive, and missed-checkpoint conditions remain separate operational signals.

 Stake Distribution